opa-oz/nested-rimraf/README.md

 Nested rimraf CLI app.

-Use it to clear your junk in nested directories Looking for target file/directory through specified tree and then remove everything
+Use it to clear your junk in nested directories
+Looks for target file/directory through specified tree and then removes everything

 ## Practice